Questions to ask when booking a holiday with limited mobility, disability and care needs

 It’s a useful tip to consider mapping out your journey, from leaving home to arriving at your destination, considering all the potential challenges on the way.
 And then do a similar exercise for your daily routine when you’re away, this could reduce the risk of unexpected challenges.

 With these in mind, you can then ask all the necessary questions of your tour operator or travel agent.
 And why not compare different companies while researching your holiday and write down your queries and the answers you’re given.

 Transfers and transportFor your airport transfer, do you need a specially adapted taxi, will there be assistance from the car park to check in and through to the plane?
 If you would like a wheelchair or buggy, the airline will need to know in advance and each airline has a different policy.
 These can be found on the airline’s websites.

 Maps of many airports are now available on the internet, so you can easily find toilets, reserved seating and information points and plan your time at the airport in advance.

-Some airlines allow you to keep your wheelchair with you until you get to the aircraft, and you can’t, then the airline must provide a suitable wheelchair for you.
+Some airlines allow you to keep your wheelchair with you until you get to the aircraft, and if you can’t, then the airline must provide a suitable wheelchair for you.
 One tip we have been given is to attach a laminated photocopy of how to dismantle/assemble your wheelchair, so it can be handled properly.